 Unless we allow our creations to “blink,” which is to say, unless we let go of them, they cannot manifest in the world.
 The word “Sabbath” indicates to the educated reader this principle of cyclic action in nature, both in the natural world and the super-natural world.
 We cannot separate God from Matter.

 Layering is two things mediated by a third, a separator.
 We see it everywhere.
 In a battery, the positive and negative poles are separated by an electrolytic medium.
 Soil-building requires the successive layering of sediments along with decaying plant matter, facilitated by the freeze/thaw cycle which breaks up larger particles into smaller ones.
-The transfer of short-term memory into long-term memory requires a consistent sleep pattern, the layering of conscious states with unconscious states.
-Everywhere we look we can see that process consists of two things separated by a third, like the spaces between fence posts.
+The transfer of short-term memory into long-term memory requires a consistent sleep pattern—the layering of conscious states with unconscious states.
+Everywhere we look we can see that the principle of process consists of two things separated by a third, like the spaces between fence posts.

 Grace is the principle of epigenesis, which simply means that every action will produce an equal reaction plus a little bit more.
 That “little bit more” is the one-seventh expressed in pi.
-If the cosmos were a business, pi would be its profit-margin.
+If the cosmos were a business, pi would be its profit margin.
 It is the forward momentum of the Creation.
 The Fourth Commandment to keep the Sabbath holy is the implication of grace.
 All of the commandments, really, imply this—the idea that if you keep God’s law, you will be blessed—you will receive a bonus, a little bit more that isn’t a direct result of your efforts.
-But keeping the seventh day as a day of rest fairly screams—for those who have ears to hear—that understanding cyclical activity is the real message here.
+But keeping the seventh day as a day of rest fairly screams—for those who have ears to hear—that understanding cyclical activity is the key to getting your prayers answered.

-This is the secret to a successful prayer, a successful act of creation.
-You have to completely turn away from it, the way if you were an Orthodox Jew you would completely turn away from the activities of the world and rest on the Sabbath.
-This is the principle being described in the Fourth Commandment.
+This is the secret to successful prayer, a successful act of creation.
+You have to completely turn away from it, the way an Orthodox Jew turns completely away from the activities of the world and rests on the Sabbath.
+This is the principle that’s being described in the Fourth Commandment.
 It’s the science part of religion.
-It works.

 Books by Michael Maciel